mkorejo/docker-manifoldcf/README.md

-# Apache ManifoldCF with Postgres
+# Apache ManifoldCF with PostgreSQL
 Docker image with Apache ManifoldCF configured to run with Postgres, and startup the agents and web application using separate Java processes.

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/perficientdevops/manifoldcf.svg)